 After a brief description of the basic physical principles and an overview of the key manufacturing processes developed by InnaLabs®, this presentation provides some results recorded on the GI-CVG-U2x00A, GI-CVG-U1x00A and GI-CVG-U2x00D gyroscope variants.
 Some key performance parameters are presented, such as the bias and scale factor stability over temperature and over time, in-run bias stability, scale factor linearity, angular random walk, the output noise, and the sensitivity to shock and vibration.

-InnaLabs® Ltd is an Irish company based in Dublin which designs and manufactures ITAR-Free high performance inertial sensors, including tactical grade Coriolis Vibratory Gyroscopes and navigation grade, Quartz Servo Accelerometers.
-InnaLabs® offer solutions for the aerospace, defence, subsea,
+InnaLabs® Ltd is an Irish company based in Dublin which designs and manufactures ITAR-Free high-performance inertial sensors, including tactical grade Coriolis Vibratory Gyroscopes and navigation grade, Quartz Servo Accelerometers.
+InnaLabs® offer solutions for the aerospace and subsea.

 marine, space, energy, civil engineering, transportation and industrial markets.
 The company has recently completed the development of a range of specialist Coriolis Vibrating Gyroscopes which are today used in a variety of stabilisation and tactical applications.
 For more information please visit us at www.innalabs.com